Unless otherwise noted, the official Federation High School Rulebook will be used for this tournament.

 Metal spikes are permitted.

-Age Determination: For all divisions except the High School division, age is determined based on the age of your oldest player on April 30th of the current year.
-In the high school division, no player may have already graduated from high school at the time of the tournament.
-Age is not a factor in the High School division.
+Age Determination: For all divisions age is determined based on the age of your oldest player on April 30th of the current tournament year.
 There are NO EXCEPTIONS to our age requirements.

 Team Warm-up: The infields on each of the fields cannot be used for warm-ups.
 The outfield of each field or grass areas around the fields can be used for playing catch and warming up pitchers only.
 For safety reasons, no fielding can occur (batted balls) outside of the fenced in fields themselves.
 Hitting baseballs into sock nets or use of wiffle/pickle balls is permitted.